MESD/SettingsBundle/Resources/doc/storing-user-settings.md

 ### Step 5 - Retrieve or store values from your user settings

-At this point all your exiting users should have setting clusters (See Note in Step 3), and any new users should be created with a new setting cluster.
+At this point all your existing users should have setting clusters (See Note in Step 3), and any new users should be created with a new setting cluster.

 When setting clusters are created they're loaded with the default values from the